Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 So far, we have finished building the `myrelu` which is a relatively simple op.
 But if we need to build a more complex op, we will need to use some additional advanced features in the registration process.

-We will cover from Op registration, kernel registration, gradient registration and encapsulation of the Python layer.
+We will cover the topics about op registration, kernel registration, gradient registration and Python wrapper.

 ## Detailed Introduction of OpRegistry